 editing & proof-reading services

-Originally from the south-east, Jane began her acting career after gaining a scholarship from her local council to train at LAMDA (the London Academy of Music & Drama) in London.
+Originally from the south-east, Jane began her acting career after gaining a scholarship to train at LAMDA (London Academy of Music & Drama) in London.

-Following an early professional career as Jane Campion, working in theatre and BBC radio drama, she gained sponsorship from British Actors Union Equity through their Equity Trust Fund to pursue an academic training at The University of Bristol.
-Here, she immersed herself in the production world of theatre, film and television drama, graduating with a First Class Honours degree.
 After a stint working as a business journalist and copywriter in London and Manchester, she then gained a place on a prestigious playwriting course at University of Birmingham to qualify with a research degree (MPhil in Playwriting) in 2009.
-Since marrying Michael Hoye – a lawyer in the region – she has stayed in the Midlands and is known to audiences here as Jane Campion Hoye.
+She has stayed in the Midlands ever since and is known to audiences here as Jane Campion Hoye.

 The pictures in the gallery on this page show the story of where she started out.
 They include some fantastic roles in regional Rep theatre, touring companies, community theatre, London’s West End, the Edinburgh fringe, Chichester and Pitlochry Festival Theatres, television, voice-overs for television, film and BBC radio dramas.